-The Illustration program is located in the School of Art, Media, and Technology (AMT) alongside Communication Design, Design and Technology, Photography, and Fine Arts.
+School of Art, Media, and Technology (AMT) alongside Communication Design, Data Visualization, Design and Technology, Fine Arts, and Photography.
 Each program in AMT has its own culture but works with the others, uniting the school to prepare students to become not only successful but leading illustrators.

-By enrolling in art and design history and theory courses as well as related studio classes, students acquire essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
+art and design history and theory courses as well as related studio classes, students acquire essential research, writing, and critical reasoning skills while developing conceptual foundations for creative inquiry.
 Because Parsons is part of

 Innovative classes with other AMT programs, Parsons schools, and New School divisions reflect the expanding field of illustration.
 Visual Music, a class offered jointly by Parsons and The New School for Jazz and Contemporary Music, enables teams of students to compose music to be accompanied by live or recorded moving imagery.
 Visual Politics, a collaboration between Parsons and The New School for Social Research, brings together students from a wide range of programs to analyze the rhetoric and imagery of politically charged topics.

 The Illustration program hosts an annual symposium that presents the work and perspectives of illustrators and critics working in a variety of media around the world, such as Rutu Modan, Luba Lukova, Kim and Gene Deitch, Richard McGuire, and Steven Heller.
 Other visiting lecturers have included Marshall Arisman, Adrian Tomine, Sue Coe, and Leo and Diane Dillon.
 Students also connect to New York–based professional organizations such as

-Pictoplasma, the European illustration and character design convention, recently led to a gallery show in Berlin `of student work from a toy concept and design class.
+Pictoplasma, the European illustration and character design convention, recently led to a gallery show in Berlin of student work from a toy concept and design class.
 In addition, Parsons collaborated with schools in Japan, Germany, and France on Hi-Q, an illustrated haiku project, and Parsons students traveled to Italy as part of the Bologna Book Fair.